unl-pal/argv-transformer/README.md

  * suitablePrgms - Directory of repositories containing only java files suitable for symbolic execution.

 Output:
- * benchmarks - Directory of compilable, suitable programs, in their original directory structure.
+ * benchmarks - Directory of compilable, suitable programs (in original directory structure).

 **full.Main.java**
 Given a CSV of GitHub repositories (as gathered by RepoReaper), this program will select suitable repositories, download them, search for classes containing SPF-suitable methods, and transform suitable classes into compilable, benchmark programs.